JuhooM/mazesolver/README.md

 TODO:

   1) Make e-puck controller that can traverse a maze and not get stuck.
+     	Able to follow left wall and traverse through the maze
-  2) Make e-puck controler able to create a graph of the maza that it traverses
+  3) Make e-puck controler able to create a graph of the maza that it traverses
-  3) Make bsf algorithm to solve the graph
+  4) Make bsf algorithm to solve the graph
-  4) Make the robot use the solved path
+  5) Make the robot use the solved path
-  5) Add more worlds/mazes for the robot to solve
+  6) Add more worlds/mazes for the robot to solve

 Project journal: